j3-signalroom/apache_flink-kickstarter/README.md

 # ![apache-flink-logo](.blog/images/apache-flink_squirrel-logo.png) Apache Flink Kickstarter
 This repo was created to demostrate the exceptional capabiliities of one of the core componements of the signalRoom tech Stack, Apache Flink.
 In the spirit of one of our central tenet to share and spread knowledge to all.
-I take the three Flink Apps from the blog series on [Building Apache Flink Applications in Java](https://developer.confluent.io/courses/flink-java/overview/):
+We take the three Flink Apps from the blog series on [Building Apache Flink Applications in Java](https://developer.confluent.io/courses/flink-java/overview/):

 App|Description
 -|-